learn-co-curriculum/git-github-learn-quiz/README.md

 ( ) `git add`
 ( ) `git reset`

-?: How do you create a new version of your code?
+?: How do you save the current state of your code into the git version control?

 ( ) By committing the staged changes with `git commit` ( ) By adding all changes and staging them with  `git stage`